Shoshana Damari: Music career

 In 1945, Damari joined Li-La-Lo, a revue theater established by impresario Moshe Wallin.
 The group performed light entertainment and satire as a counterweight to the serious theater of the time.
 Damari became known for her distinctive husky voice and Yemenite pronunciation.

+During the War of Independence, Damari performed some of the songs that became most associated with the war, such as "The Last Battle", "Bat Sheva" and "Hayu Zmanim" ("There Were Times", to the words of Haim Hefer).
+Her performances in front of the soldiers made a great impression.

+On the eve of the rise of the State of Israel, with Moshe Wilensky, she made an exciting concert tour in the Cyprus internment camps, where she sang the song "The Home" and also a well-known song in Yiddish "Raisins and Almonds" ("Razhinkes mit Mandalen").
+She then said that because of the crowd's crying and excitement, she was never able to finish the song to the end.

+Soon she became a famous singer and the audience flocked to her performances.
+Songs that she renewed at that time, "The Van is Driving" (originally by Esther Gamlielit) and "You have to ring twice" (originally from the theater "Kol Haruhot") immediately became identified with her.

 Her first record was released in 1948 and her best-known song Kalaniyot (Anemones), by Moshe Wilensky, dates from that period.
 She was especially popular among Israeli soldiers, for whom she frequently performed.
 After the independence of Israel and throughout the late 1970s, Damari performed all over the United States, France, England, South Africa, Brazil, Cuba, Mexico, Argentina, Venezuela, Colombia, Canada, Scandinavia and Japan.

+In the 1950s Damari was a guest on Moshe Wilensky's radio programs on Kol Israel, where she performed new songs he had composed, such as "The Little Shepherd from the Valley" and "Leor Ha-Zikronot".
+She also recorded a number of songs by Wilensky and Yehiel Moher, originally performed by the Nahal Band ("Hora Mamtera", "Mul Har Sinai", "Ballad on a Spring and Sea"), and they immediately became more identified with her than with the original performance.

-She was warmly received by the audience at national and international festivals in Israel and abroad, serving as Israel's unofficial cultural ambassador and earning the title of “First lady of Israeli song.”
+She was warmly received by the audience at national and international festivals in Israel and abroad, serving as Israel's unofficial cultural ambassador and earning the title of "First lady of Israeli song."

-In the mid-1980s, Damari teamed up with Boaz Sharabi for a duet that brought her back into the limelight.
+In the mid-1980s Damari teamed up with Boaz Sharabi for a duet that brought her back into the limelight.

-In 2005, she recorded two tracks for the Mimaamakim album by Idan Raichel's Project and participated in some of their live performances.
+In 2005 she recorded two tracks for the Mimaamakim album by Idan Raichel's Project and participated in some of their live performances.
 The two had been slated to begin another joint project.